-Figure 158: Customer relations in ConSol CM
+Figure 148: Customer relations in ConSol CM

-To work with unit relations in workflow scripts, make sure you have established and configured all required relations using the Admin Tool before you start programming.
+To work with customer relations in workflow scripts, make sure you have established and configured all required relations using the Admin Tool before you start programming.

-D.12.2.2 Creating Unit Relations Using the Programming Interface
+D.12.2.2 Creating customer relations using the programming interface

-⚠ In this book we sometimes use the terms customer and customer definition which are part of the customer model of ConSol CM (FlexCDM).
+In this book we sometimes use the terms customer and customer definition which are part of the customer model of ConSol CM (FlexCDM).
 However, the names of the corresponding Java classes are Unit and UnitDefinition.
 All other Java classes which deal with customer objects are also named Unit....
 Please keep that in mind when you work on the administrator level as well as on the programmer's level.
 Please refer to the ConSol CM Java API documentation for details.

-Example: Add a Reseller - End Customer Relation
+Example 1: Add a reseller - end customer relation